dalmo1991/superflexPy/doc/numerical_solver.rst

 "one-element-at-a-time" strategy is equivalent to applying the same (fixed-step) solver to the entire ODE system simultaneously.

-When more advanced solvers use internal substepping, then the "one-element-at-a-time" strategy does introduces additional approximation error.
+When solvers with internal substepping are used, the "one-element-at-a-time" strategy does introduces additional approximation error.
-This additional approximation error is due to treating the fluxes as constant over the time step, whereas the exact solution would have varying fluxes within the time step.
-However, in most practical applications, this "uniform flux" approximation is already applied to the meteorological inputs (precipitation and PET), hence applying it to internal fluxes does not represent a large additional approximation.
+This additional approximation error is due to treating all fluxes as constant over the time step, whereas in reality fluxes vary within the time step.
+In most practical applications, this "uniform flux" approximation is already applied to the meteorological inputs (precipitation and PET), hence applying it to internal fluxes does not represent a large additional approximation.